Dabvexx/DabVexx.github.io/_posts/2023-4-4-project-garden-genesis.md

 title: "Project: \nGarden Genesis: The Art Of Cultivation"
 layout: post
 post-image: ../assets/images/GardenGenesisTitle.png
-description: "In this post, I will be showing off a project that me and a couple of friends did for Global Game Jam '23, Garden Genesis: The Art of Cultivation.\n\nProgrammers:\n- Alex Woods\n- Chino Beach\n- Caleb Brazeau\n\nArtists:\n- Grace Fowler"
+description: "In this post, I will be showing off a project that me, Chino Beach, Caleb Brazeau, Grace fowler, and Connor Courtoies did for Global Game Jam '23, Garden Genesis: The Art of Cultivation."
 tags:
 - project
 - gaming